metafacture/metafacture-tutorial/06b_Introduction_into_Metafacture-Fix.md

 What do we mean when we talk about transformation: e.g.
- * Manipulating elementnames and elementvalues
+ * Manipulating element-names and element-values
  * Change hierachies and structures of records
  * Lookup values in concordance list.